Thermodynamics vs Teleodynamics: A Cosmological Divide?

 Similarly, if $K[\Gamma] = T_{\text{obs}}\Phi_0$ is constant along the histories of interest, then we see that Eq. \eqref{eq:PGamma} reduces to

 and the path ensemble is again purely thermodynamic after normalization.\\

-So, what would be the regimes where the teleodynamic bias ends up being effectively constant?
+So, what regimes would be where the teleodynamic bias is effectively constant?
 Stationary black hole spacetimes provide precisely such a regime.
 Let $(\mathcal{M},g_{\mu\nu})$ be a stationary black hole with a time-like Killing vector $\xi^\mu$ outside the horizon, where the existence of $\xi^\mu$ implies a conserved Hamiltonian $H_K$ and a canonical ensemble

 with microstate weights $p_i \propto e^{-\beta E_i}$.
 Here, the teleodynamic bias is a function of conserved charges only, for instance